CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 ### -= CCC =-

 #### Cannot be Duplicated
- - **Annotation 11** (modified from its original version): Some cards cannot be duplicated in limited cases -- generally on a specific target.
+ - **Annotation 11** (modified from its original version): Some cards cannot be duplicated in limited cases---generally on a specific target.
 Multiple copies of these cards or their effects may be in play normally, so long as each applies to a different target.
 A card that cannot be duplicated can be played when a copy is already in play only if the copy in play is currently being targeted by an effect that will discard it.
  - Short-events that cannot be duplicated cannot be played if a card of the same name is currently having an effect on play.

 #### Card Effect Limitations
  - You may not play the following cards if your opponent is a Ringwraith or Sauron.
 Additionally, if you are not a Ringwraith or Sauron, a Ringwraith or Sauron opponent can play these cards against you and not be affected by any of their global effects.
      - All hazard events that require an agent\*
-     - Bane of the Ithil-stone
+     - _Bane of the Ithil-stone_
-     - The Black Enemy's Wrath
+     - _The Black Enemy's Wrath_
-     - Foul Fumes
+     - _Foul Fumes_
-     - In the Heart of His Realm
+     - _In the Heart of His Realm_
-     - Mordor in Arms
+     - _Mordor in Arms_
-     - Mûmak
+     - _Mumak_
-     - Worn and Famished
+     - _Worn and Famished_
- - \* Near to Hear a Whisper and Sudden Fury from Middle- earth: Against the Shadow and Great Need or Purpose may be played because they do not target a specific agent.
+ - \* _Near to Hear a Whisper_ and _Sudden Fury_ from _Middle-earth: Against the Shadow_ and _Great Need or Purpose_ may be played because they do not target a specific agent.
- - The following cards are also listed in the MELE Rules book as having no effect on a Ringwraith/Sauron player, but this interpretation has been modified.
+ - The following cards are also listed in the _MELE_ Rules book as having no effect on a Ringwraith/Sauron player, but this interpretation has been modified.
- - Chance of Being Lost and Winds of Wrath: You may play these cards against any opponent who is using the same type of location deck (hero sites or minion sites) as yourself.
+     - _Chance of Being Lost_ and _Winds of Wrath_: You may play these cards against any opponent who is using the same type of location deck (hero sites or minion sites) as yourself.
- - Great Secrets Buried There: This card may be played against a Ringwraith or Sauron player.
+     - _Great Secrets Buried There_: This card may be played against a Ringwraith or Sauron player.
- - The Nazgûl are Abroad: This card may be played against a Ringwraith or Sauron player.
-The only restriction is that the first two paragraphs are ignored when you play Nazgûl creatures against a Ringwraith or Sauron opponent.
-Any player can recycle Nazgûl hazards as stated on the card.
+     - _The Nazgul are Abroad_: This card may be played against a Ringwraith or Sauron player.
+The only restriction is that the first two paragraphs are ignored when you play Nazgul creatures against a Ringwraith or Sauron opponent.
+Any player can recycle Nazgul hazards as stated on the card.

 #### Challenge Decks
  - Page 12 should say that companies must join at non-Haven sites.
 Companies at Havens at the end of the movement/hazard phase may join or not as they choose.
  - The end-of-turn phase was left out of the rulesbook.
 During the end of turn phase you may discard one card, then you must reset to hand size.
- - In the Dwar deck (H) and the Indûr deck (J), the Arkenstone should have the icon for a play deck card, not a sideboard card.
+ - In the Dwar deck (H) and the Indur deck (J), _The Arkenstone_ should have the icon for a play deck card, not a sideboard card.
  - Old Forest should read "healing effects," not "healing cards."

 #### Character